Arena Breakout: Gameplay

-Arena Breakout is a tactical first-person shooter game, incorporating survival and cultivation elements.
+Arena Breakout is a tactical first-person shooter game, incorporating survival and life simulation elements.
 While players can engage in player-versus-player battles by shooting or other means, the goal is to escape with valuable in-game items, rather than defeating as many other players as possible.
 Before each game begins, players must choose their weapons, ammunition, and other equipment to bring with them into the map.
-If they die in-game, they will lose most of their items.
+On some maps, there is a cap for how valuable the player's gear is.
+If it is too expensive, they are barred entry from that zone.
+If they die in-game, they will lose most of their items, except in secure cases.
 The game features high-end supply areas where players can explore and loot more valuable items, but this also carries a higher risk of death.
+Enemy NPCs are more hostile and better geared in these areas, and the number of high-level players are higher.
 Extraction points are located throughout the map, and players must reach them within a specified timeframe to complete the game.
 In addition to the game, this game features an economic system.
-Players can sell loot collected in-game for in-game currency, which can be traded with the system or other players to purchase additional equipment and play again.
+Players can sell loot collected in-game for Koen, an in-game currency, which can be traded with the system or other players to purchase additional equipment and play again.

-The number of bullets remaining in a gun is not displayed.
+The number of bullets remaining in a gun is only displayed after pressing the inspect magazine button, showing the player a vague number.
 When the player is not aiming, a virtual crosshair function is available.
 Arena Breakout contains 48 types of guns, modeled after the mechanical structure of real guns.
 The game features over 700 gun accessories, with each gun capable of equipping over 10 types of accessories, each granting different attribute bonuses.
 There is a variety of bullet types, each affecting the player's shooting damage and other attributes.
 In the game's health system, different parts of the character's body are calculated separately.
 Attacks to different parts will result in different negative statuses, such as leg damage slowing the character's movement speed.
 If the health of the head or chest reaches zero, the character will die.
 The players can use medical items to heal their characters, or consume food and water to meet their physiological needs.